HOME GUARD GUERRILLAS

 By 1943, however, the War Office was trying to downplay any guerrilla role of the Home Guard.
 The invasion threat had largely disappeared and the priority now was for the Home Guard to take over regular army guard and ant-aircraft duties from troops training for D Day.

 In the more desperate days of 1940, propagandists had promoted, internationally, Tom Wintringham's exhortations for guerrilla warfare, as a means of convincing the Nazis that any invasion of Britain would be more difficult and costly than anything they had faced previously.
 Around 5,000 potential guerrillas were trained by the Osterley Home Guard Training School and students were then sent back into the regions to extend their knowledge base to others.
-Even officers from the regular army were discretely sent here for training.
+Even officers from the regular army were discretely sent here to observe this new form of training.

 The approach of Osterley was uncompromising.
 Students were advised to file their bullets into illegal 'dum-dums'; to bury their uniforms and blend back into the local community; to fight on with revolvers and explosives in secret teams of 2 - 3; trained to destroy ammunition dumps and poison wells.
 This was an aggressive approach: 'Since offence is the best form of defence, operations against such units must be carried into areas which may be overrun by the enemy'.
 Wintringham also warned 'Remember that the guerrilla has to work like a ghost'.
 Some of this is similar to what was taught to the Auxiliary Units (whose training in 1940 was arguably not much more than was taught at Osterley).
 There are, however, two key differences.
 There was an expectation that the guerrillas would fight on without uniform and therefore the protection of international law.
 The course also made virtue out of necessity and students were taught how to make home-made explosives and time delay devices.
 This had the advantage on not making the guerrillas reliant on official supplies, meaning that they could continue their sabotage after any enemy occupation.
 This was exactly the methodology that SIS promoted in encouraging European resistance movements.
 The contents of 'Yank' Levy's Guerrilla Warfare also suggests that they were taught techniques of longer-term resistance, including those of non-cooperation, underground newspapers and graffiti campaigns.

-The concern of MI5 (though not necessarily SIS - whose Section D was described as being without morals or scruples) was that such techniques of underground warfare, taught by ex-members of the Communist Party and spread beyond official controls, might be used against the State in the future.
+The concern of MI5 (though not necessarily SIS - whose Section D was described as being without morals or scruples) was that such techniques of underground warfare, taught by ex-members of the Communist Party and spread beyond official controls, might be used against the State in the future (see Socialism and the HG).
 For the War Office Osterley presented the risk of the Home Guard developing beyond its control and weakening its strategic focus on static defence.
 As a result, the Osterley School was closed down as soon as the immediate invasion threat declined in October 1940.
 Its successor at Denbies was instructed not to court the same degree of public attention for its methods.

 This is indeed a very different picture of the Home Guard than that presented by TV's Dad's Army.
 Think Captain Wintringham rather than Captain Mainwaring!